alextrickey/magyar_hangok/README.md

 I'm aware that
 my perceptual system is not tuned to perceive distinctions between certain non-english phonemes.
-As children learn language, their brains adapt to ignore differences between phonemes that do not affect the meaning of utterances.
+As children learn language, their brains adapt to ignore differences between sounds that do not affect the meaning of utterances in their language.
 For instance, in Japanese the "L" and "R" sounds are interchangeable and irrelevant to the meanings of spoken Japanese words.
 As a result, by adulthood most native Japanese speakers can no longer perceive the difference between those sounds.